open-mmlab/mmskeleton/doc/START_RECOGNITION.md

 That can be changed by modifying the configuration file or adding a optional argument `--work_dir $WORKING_DIRECTORY` in the command line.

-After that, evaluate your models can be achieved by:
+After that, evaluate your models by:

 ``` shell
 mmskl configs/st_gcn/recognition/st_gcn/$DATASET/test.yaml --checkpoint $CHECKPOINT_FILE